Mistobaan/pdb-clone/README.rst

     * The *py2.4* version runs on all python versions from 2.4 to 2.7 included.
 In this version, the ``restart`` command only handles source code changes made to the main module.

-The pdb command line interface remains unchanged except for the new ``detach`` pdb command.
+The pdb command line interface remains unchanged except for the new ``detach`` and ``thread`` pdb commands.
 All the versions of pdb-clone implement the most recent python3 features of pdb, as defined in the python3 `pdb documentation`_.

 See also the `README <http://code.google.com/p/pdb-clone/wiki/ReadMe>`_ and the project `home page <http://code.google.com/p/pdb-clone/>`_.